fartinmartin/extendscript-ui/README.md

+# `extendscript-ui`

-# JSX templating for ScriptUI/ExtendScript
+## JSX templating for ScriptUI/ExtendScript

-Have you ever wanted to compose ScriptUI like so:
+Have you ever wanted to compose ScriptUI with JSX, like so:

 <!-- prettier-ignore -->
 ```jsx